Fan Information Guide

 Two ATMs are located on the main concourse near ramp towers B and D, and two more in the club lounges.

-The Tampa Bay area offers numerous attractions from Busch Gardens to the Florida International Museum.
-Go to the Where 2 Go page for a listing of major attractions in the area.
+The Tampa Bay area offers numerous attractions from Busch Gardens to the Florida Aquarium.
+Go to the Things to Do / Places to Go page for a listing of our favorite attractions in the area.

 Must be checked by the FHP before display.
 No advertisements, no wood or metal can be used.
 Must be in good taste.
 May not be hung over equipment or existing signage including field wall.

 The Tampa Bay Area has some of the best beaches in the world.
 In fact, two are ranked in the Top 10.
-For more information link to the Tampa Bay CVB and St. Petersburg/Clearwater Area Visitor Bureau sites.
+For more information link to the VisitTampaBay.com and St. Petersburg/Clearwater Area Visitor Bureau sites.

 Busch Gardens is located in Tampa and is one of the best attractions in the state.
 Offering a large variety of animal exhibits and thrilling rollercoasters it has something for everyone.
 For more information link to www.buschgardens.com.

-Video cameras are not allowed.
+Video cameras and GoPros are not allowed.
 Camera lenses over 12 inches not permitted.
+Also no selfie sticks, gimbals or extenders are allowed.
 No commercial use of photographs shot in stadium.

 Children 3 years old and younger are admitted for free as long as they do not require their own seat (must sit on parents lap).